 - Inadequate Hot Water

 If you’re receiving zero or minimal hot water, there could be a problem with the pilot light.
-If you’re not confident how to repair the water heater, contact our technicians at 217-689-2469.
+If you’re not confident how to repair the water heater, contact our technicians at 217-689-2469 in Champaign.
 While some homeowners can relight the pilot light themselves, it can be risky if you’re apprehensive of how to light it.

 If you notice a rotten egg smell, don’t try to restart the pilot.
 Get a hold of your local utility company immediately.